A Rule-Based Model for Victim Prediction: Results

 Following adjusting the two samples, the study first compared the two lists (CIRV and VIPAR) for their prediction power regarding future fatal and non-fatal shooting suspects.
 The proposed model requires to have full names and date of births' of future suspects to make a comparison between the VIPAR scores and the CIRV list.
 According to 2015 statistics, Cincinnati Police Departments could identify 149 suspects out of 477 fatal and non-fatal shootings by their full name and date of birth\footnote{To see the matched names among samples, full name, and date of birth fields are necessary}.
 Upon identification of 2015 suspects, the study matched the VIPAR score list and the CIRV list with the known 2015 shooting suspects using full names and date of births.
 Figure~\ref{Fig:fig4} below displays the result of this matching procedure.
 Results show that the first top 1,379 VIPAR score list predicts 34 out of 149 (22.8\%) 2015 shooting suspects, and the second top 1,836 VIPAR score list predicts 14 out of 149 (9.4\%).
 The entire VIPAR score list (N=3,215) predicts 32.2\% of known shooting suspects for the year of 2015.
 In other words, the VIPAR score model successfully predicts nearly one-third of the future shooting suspects.
 On the other hand, active CIRV List and non-active CIRV list predict 9.4\% of the future known shooting suspects.

 The second set of analyses includes the prediction of future shooting victims that occurred in 2015.
 As seen in Figure~\ref{Fig:fig5}, the VIPAR score list predicts 123 out of 477 (25.8\%) shooting victims.
 In other words, VIPAR scores successfully predicted every 1 out of 4 shooting victims.
 On the other hand, the CIRV list predicted 13\% of the future shooting victims in the city.
-These primitive comparisons suggest that VIPAR scores out predict the prediction of the CIRV List.
+These primitive comparisons suggest \footnote{The entire VIPAR list was including 55,544 individuals when we conducted the analysis.
+Therefore, we used top 5.8 percent of the VIPAR list to evaluate the predictive success of VIPAR list.}.